 Actuarial liabilities provide for future administrative policy-related expenses.
 These include the costs of premium collection, claims adjudication and processing, related consulting services, preparation and mailing of policy statements and related indirect expenses and overheads.
 A unit expense study is performed annually to determine an appropriate estimate of future expenses by liability type.
-An inflation assumption is incorporated in the estimate of future expenses rate scenarios projected under CALM.
+An inflation assumption is incorporated in the estimate of future expenses consistent with the interest rate scenarios projected under CALM.